+I remember snorkeling in Iceland in Winter very clearly.
+And it still gives me a shiver!
 “This is possibly the stupidest thing I’ve ever done,” I blurted aloud, as I struggled to squeeze myself into a dry suit behind the van.

 My teeth chattered while the notorious Icelandic wind whipped my hair and froze my neck.
 Then, in the midst of squirming into the suit, my foot slipped into the snow.
 I scowled, as wet cold seeped through my wool socks, and I leaned against the side of the van to regain my balance.

 Then a kind woman, who was booked with another snorkeling group, helped me shove my feet inside the (far too) tiny diving boots.

 My wide Frankenstein feet have never, ever, ever cooperated on normal days, so why would they cooperate now?

 I blushed and thanked her, and then joined my own diving group, hoping I wasn’t too ruffled.
 I didn’t want to embarrass myself in front of all the guys.
 Priorities, right?

 So why did I decide to snorkel for the first time in Silfra in the middle of Icelandic winter?